 Reducing U.S. Reliance on Payroll Taxes: The Key to Faster Growth

-The key to change is lowering the price of labor relative to that of the only other basic inputs in the economy -- natural resources such as materials, energy and land.
+The key to change is lowering the price of labor relative to that of the only other basic inputs in the economy — natural resources such as materials, energy and land.
 Taxing pollution is another attractive option.
-Eliminating the payroll tax alone could produce as many as 20 million new jobs.
+Eliminating the payroll tax alone could produce millions of new jobs.
 That would (1) profoundly enrich the lives and health of those who get the jobs; (2) power a sharp increase in the production of goods and services; (3) cut today's enormous public and private costs of supporting so many dependents; and (4) sharply reduce the costs of many social dysfunctions – ranging from crime/violence/drugs to unmotivated students -- caused by today’s massive true unemployment.

 By thus both enlarging the tax base and also reducing both dependency and social dysfunction costs, cutting payroll taxes in turn makes further significant tax cuts and/or new public investments possible.
 Because its base is so broad, moreover, cutting payroll taxes or sending out payroll tax rebate checks gives a solid boost to the economy.

 What Every American Needs to Know about Payroll Taxes:

 - Payroll taxes accounted for 1% of federal revenues in 1934, 32% in 2000, and 36% in 2008 and now rival the Income Tax.

 - Payroll taxes, for most workers, consume close to 17 percent of salaries, 15.3 percent alone for federal Social Security and Medicare.